 Air scrubbers are a special type of negative air fan.
 They act as a purifier and filtration system to help keep the air pure inside the home.
 This is very important when water damage turns into a mold infestation.
 Without air scrubbers throughout the home, mold removal in Denver can be difficult.

 It also comes in handy with sewage damage that invites certain odors and contaminants into the air.
 As air passes through the scrubbers, it passes through a honeycomb matrix that exposes any germs or bacteria to UV light.
-Unlike a filter, which only traps the bacteria and germs, an air scrubber actually kills them at first sight.
+Unlike a filter, which only traps bacteria and germs, an air scrubber actually kills them at first sight.

-A dehumidifier is something many Denver homeowners already have inside their home.
+A dehumidifier is something many Denver homeowners already have inside their homes.
 It does an excellent job of reducing moisture levels in the air and preventing mold growth from ever having an opportunity to spread.
 Of course, restoration experts use a heavier-duty dehumidifier.

 When using a dehumidifier for water damage, it’s usually utilized in conjunction with air movers.
 The air movers help evaporate water and moisture from the surfaces (wall, floor, ceiling).
 Once evaporated, it’s much easier for the dehumidifier to pull and remove the moisture from the air.